-In order to provide support to academic and corporate organization in their endeavor to understand the dynamics of infection and to counter the pandemic through the development of vaccines, Dr. Sankar Bhattacharya and Dr. Shailendra Mani at THSTI established SARS-CoV-2 neutralization assays Plaque-reduction viz., neutralization assay (PRNT) Microneutralization and assay (MNT) for evaluation of neutralizing antibodies (NAb) against SARS-CoV-2 in plasma/serum samples patients/vaccinated from individuals or therapeutic antibody formulations.
-NAb services were performed for various academia and industries such as All

-India Institute of Medical Sciences (AIIMS), Tata Institute of Fundamental Research (TIFR) Mumbai, National Institute of Immunology (NII), New Delhi, Institute of Genomics and Integrative Biology (IGIB), Delhi, Indian Institute of Science, Education and Research (IISER), Pune, etc. Dr. Bhattacharya and Dr. Mani were also instrumental in collaborating with industry partners for the development of therapeutic antibodies against SARS-CoV-2 which includes INTAS Pharma in Gujarat, Bharat Serum in Mumbai, Vins Biotech in Hyderabad, Syngene International in Bangalore, etc.
+In order to provide support to academic and corporate organization in their endeavor to understand the dynamics of infection and to counter the pandemic through the development of vaccines, Dr. Sankar Bhattacharva and Dr. Shailendra Mani at THSTI established SARS-CoV-2 neutralization assavs viz..
+Plaque-reduction neutralization assay (PRNT) and Microneutralization assay (MNT) for evaluation of neutralizing antibodies (NAb) against SARS-CoV-2 in samples from patients/vaccinated individuals or plasma/serum therapeutic antibody formulations.
+NAb services were performed for various academia and industries such as All India Institute of Medical Sciences (AIIMS), Tata Institute of Fundamental Research (TIFR) Mumbai, National Institute of Immunology (NII), New Delhi, Institute of Genomics and Integrative Biology (IGIB), Delhi, Indian Institute of Science, Education and Research (IISER), Pune, etc. Dr. Bhattacharya and Dr. Mani were also instrumental in collaborating with industry partners for the development of therapeutic antibodies against SARS-CoV-2 which includes INTAS Pharma in Gujarat, Bharat Serum in Mumbai, Vins Biotech in Hyderabad, Syngene International in Bangalore, etc.

-To understand the SARS-CoV-2 spike protein plasticity in escape mutants, Dr. Sweety Samal generated SARS-CoV-2 spike protein pseudotype viruses in env-defective HIV-1 backbone vector carrying luciferase which can be handled inside BSL2+ lab.
+To understand the SARS-CoV2 spike protein plasticity in escape mutants, Dr. Sweety Samal generated SARS-CoV-2 spike protein pseudotype viruses in env-defective HIV-1 backbone vector carrying luciferase which can be handled inside BSL2+ lab.
 The mutant pseudoviruses will help to understand the role of the specific mutation in virus infectivity and will aid in the evaluation of the neutralization potency of vaccine candidates.